Turtlecrafter81/al-guides/README.md

  - Current manager: Moe#4063 and Straws#3361
  - The original creator of the guide: [guroteske](https://github.com/guroteske/al-guides)
  - Various source images exported from the game files from: [Dimbreath](https://github.com/Dimbreath)
- - Various opinions and support from the ALEC and ALO discord.
+ - Various opinions and support from the AKCS and ALO discord.
 Most notably: ʝimmy#8049, Bluerendar#2640 and monchables#3352

 If you have any questions or comments, feel free to ~~post an issue on github,~~ (I'm bad at github, send help) contact me on discord (Moe#4063).
 I can be found on the Azur Lane English Community discord server and the Azur Lane Official discord server, just ping me.